Which LASIK Procedure Is Right for Me?

 Careful research, along with an evaluation by a LASIK eye doctor, can help you to determine if you are a candidate for LASIK surgery, and if so, which LASIK procedure is right for you and your unique eyes.

-Are you tired of dealing with the daily hassles of common vision problems like myopia (nearsightedness), hyperopia (farsightedness), or astigmatism?
-LASIK is a type of laser eye surgery designed to treat those common vision problems, and may help lessen your dependence on glasses and contact lenses.
-LASIK eye surgery is an outpatient procedure, takes only about 15 minutes for both eyes, and may be an option for adults interested in an effective treatment for the most common vision problems.
-Since there are a number of LASIK surgery options available, it’s important to work with your laser eye surgery specialist to discover which LASIK procedure is the best fit for your unique needs.
+Do you constantly struggle with the frustrations of common vision problems like nearsightedness, farsightedness, or astigmatism?
+LASIK is a laser eye surgery designed to correct these vision issues, potentially reducing your reliance on glasses and contact lenses.
+This outpatient procedure typically takes only 15 minutes to complete for both eyes and may be a suitable option for adults seeking an effective treatment for common vision problems.
+With several LASIK surgery options available, it’s crucial to collaborate with your laser eye surgery specialist to determine the best procedure for your specific needs.

 Traditional LASIK Surgery